oa-333/elog/README.md

 The example exhibits the main parts of the ELog library:

-- Including the ELog library's main facade header "elog_system.h"
+- Including the ELog library's main facade header "elog.h"
 - Initialization (in this case using a log file)
 - Invoking the logging macros
 - Termination